 I started out in a small donut and pastry shop in San Francisco, circa 1961.
 I was a little kid with a Saturday morning job washing sheet pans for the baker.
 In the ensuing years, I cooked and baked in Uncle Sam’s Yacht Club on the USS Ranger and at bases throughout San Diego.
 I also worked in restaurants all over San Francisco and Lake Tahoe’s North Shore (with a brief stint in Portland, OR) before leaving the professional cooking end of things and getting into hotel F&B management.

 I spent close to 14 years in the hotel business, opening hotels all over the USofA, returned home to San Francisco in 1989 where I got into health care – first at SFGH, and then at UCSF for about 8 years.
 I moved to a small hospital in San Leandro, CA for a couple of years as Director of Nutrition Services before we moved to Pennsylvania, in 2001.

-There are now nine cook books and/or recipe collections on the site as well as the blog.
+There are now eleven cookbooks and/or recipe collections on the site as well as the blog.
 It’s a labor of love.
-No ads except for the occasional political stuff since I’m a left-leaning liberal – but no click here and save stuff.
+No ads except for the occasional political stuff since we’re both left-leaning liberals – but no click here and save stuff.
 Just fun recipes from some pretty fun family and friends.

 Life is good.

 You can contact me at: Tim@TJRecipes.com[/vc_column_text][/vc_column][/vc_row]